 The Student Chairperson is selected in late October and is always an individual who has extensive experience with the program and Villanova.
 The Chairperson is responsible for working with the Student Life Office to develop the content of the program.
 In addition he or she selects, trains and supervises the members of the Steering Committee and is the student leader with the most responsibility for the program.
-Ashley Traczuk, the Student Chairperson for the 2013 Orientation program, is a Junior in the College of Nursing from Ocean City, NJ.
-Ashley was a member of the Orientation Steering Committee in 2012 and was an Orientation Counselor for the 2011 New Student Orientation program.
+Joe Lenz, the Student Chairperson for the 2014 Orientation program, is a Junior in the College of Arts and Sciences from Summit, NJ.
+Joe was a member of the Orientation Steering Committee in 2013 and was an Orientation Counselor for the 2012 New Student Orientation program.

 The Administrative Coordinator, or AC, is responsible for administering all physical aspects of the program, such as food arrangements, working with various on-campus departments to coordinate room set-ups and special equipment needs for the program, and contacting outside vendors.
 In addition, the AC is responsible for selecting and supervising a staff of about twenty Administrative Assistants.
-Julie Marcus is the 2013 Administrative Coordinator.
-She is a Junior from Bethesda, MD, and was a member of the 2012 Steering Committee and an Adminstrative Assistant in 2011.
+Meredith McCann is the 2014 Administrative Coordinator.
+She is a Junior from New Milford, NJ, and was a member of the 2013 Steering Committee and an Adminstrative Assistant in 2012.